Opinion | The West and Ukraine must get on the same page in Munich

 “I think what we have seen is a pretty solid demonstration of the Atlantic alliance actually proving itself,” he said.
 “It seems that everybody's held their ground.
 Ukrainians are solid, patriotic, determined, resolute.
 NATO has not cracked in any way.”

 That’s an optimistic take.
 If Putin backs down, that optimism will have seemed justified.
-But ignoring these divisions and papering over these problems both within the transatlantic alliance and between the allies and Ukraine does not help.
+But ignoring these divisions and papering over these problems both within the transatlantic alliance and between the allies and Ukraine do not help.
 Putin surely isn’t done trying to exploit them.

 This conference in Munich may end up laying bare some of the problems inside the West, but we should welcome that — it’s the only way to address and fix them.
 Invasion or no invasion, this crisis is likely far from over.
 For the sake of Ukraine’s security and our values and interests, Putin must see Western “unity” in both talk and action.